oracle/macaron/README.md

 * Go
 * Docker

-To see the full list of supported technologies, such as CI services, registries, and provenance types see [this page](https://oracle.github.io/macaron/pages/supported_technologies/index.html).
+For the full list of supported technologies, such as CI services, registries, and provenance types see [this page](https://oracle.github.io/macaron/pages/supported_technologies/index.html).
 Macaron is a work-in-progress project.
 We plan to support more build systems and technologies in the future.

 ## Table of Contents